metametadata/carry/README.md

 ## TODO

 ```
-- bug: enabling/disabling :start-editing action fires :on-stop-editing on its own
-- bug in devtools and navigation: toggling :navigate actions fires and records new signals? smt. strange happens
 - bug? raise exception from inside todos/reconcile -> stack trace doesnt show the root source of exception

 - navigation: todos action must not trigger navigation event on replaceToken, because it can be catched twice by another component?